 Although the primary method of data collection participant interviews, the process will be fluid to enable to the researcher to adapt and allow for different avenues from which to gather information, should the ongoing analysis suggest any new directions.

-The researcher intends, within reason, to adhere to the following conditions as advised by Cohen et al. (2018), which the authors adapted from Judith Bell, for a school-based researcher project:
+This researcher intends to adhere to the following conditions as advised by Cohen et al. (2018), which the authors adapted from Judith Bell, for a school-based researcher project:

 All participants must be given the chance to remain anonymous (p.
 135).